syncfusion-content/xamarin-docs/Xamarin/DataGrid/Selection.md

 * [SfDataGrid.SelectedItems](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItems.html): Provides all the selected records of the selected items when multiple selection is enabled.
 * [SfDataGrid.SelectionController.SelectedRows](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionController.html): Provides collection of the underlying model object(row data) of all the selected items.

+### Cell selection

+When multiple cells are selected, call the `SfDataGrid.GetSelectedCells()` method to get information of all the selected cells.

+{% tabs %}
+{% highlight c# %}
+var selectedCells = this.dataGrid.GetSelectedCells();
+{% endhighlight %}
+{% endtabs %}

 ### CurrentItem vs SelectedItem

 Both the [SelectedItem](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItem.html) and [CurrentItem](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~CurrentItem.html) returns the same data object when the selection mode is single.
-When multiple selection is enabled, the initially selected row will be maintained in the `SelectedItem` and the currently selected row will be maintained in the `CurrentItem`.
+When multiple selection is enabled, the initially selected record will be maintained in the `SelectedItem` and the currently selected record will be maintained in the `CurrentItem`.

 ## Programmatic selection

-When `SfDataGrid.SelectionMode` is set a value other than `None`, select row/rows from the code by setting the [SfDataGrid.SelectedIndex](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedIndex.html), [SfDataGrid.SelectedItem](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItem.html), or [SfDataGrid.SelectedItems](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItems.html) property based on the selection mode.
-To enable selection from code, follow the code example:
+### Process selection using properties

-When the selection mode is `Single`, programmatically select a row in two ways either by setting the row index to the `SfDataGrid.SelectedIndex` property, or by setting the underlying object to be selected to the `SfDataGrid.SelectedItem` property.
+When the selection mode is set a value other than `None`, programmatically select a row or cell in two ways either by setting the row index to the [SfDataGrid.SelectedIndex](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedIndex.html) property or by setting the underlying object to be selected to the [SfDataGrid.SelectedItem](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItem.html) property.

+If `SfDataGrid.SelectionUnit` is `Cell` or `Any` setting `SelectedIndex` or `SelectedItem` selects the first cell in the provided row index or row data respectively.
+If a cell is already selected, setting `SelectedIndex` or `SelectedItem` selects the same column in the newly provided row index or row data.

+When `SelectionMode` is set as `Multiple`, select more than one row by setting the [SfDataGrid.SelectedItems](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItems.html) property.
+The `SfDataGrid.SelectedItems` property cannot be used to select multiple cells.

 To programmatically select a row from the code, follow the code example:
 {% tabs %}
 {% highlight c# %}
 //Perform selection using selected index